doyousketch2/theSegSat/README.md

 Right-click to paint 4 pixels at a time.
 Good for erasing.

-Can click the BPP display to toggle between 2bit and 4 bit.
+Click the BPP display to toggle between 2bit and 4 bit.
-Reloads data though, so any changes you have painted will revert.
+Reloads data, so any changes you have painted will revert.